rpivo/github-workflows/README.md

 Additional setup:

+1. The workflow expects your Terraform files to be inside a /terraform directory.
-1. You have to add the module names as options for the `stack` input.
+2. You have to add the module names as options for the `stack` input.
-2. Requires a role named `cicd-role` to be provisioned in gthe AWS account (setting this up is out of scope for these docs).
+3. Requires a role named `cicd-role` to be provisioned in gthe AWS account (setting this up is out of scope for these docs).
 You need to set up an OIDC identity provider for GitHub within the AWS account.

 Required secrets: